EM poised to benefit from accelerating trends

 An emerging market economy is simply one transitioning from low-to-middle income to high income.
 However, unlike a frontier economy, an emerging market economy already shares some of the characteristics of a developed market.
 This includes a functioning stock exchange where shares can be easily traded, access to debt and some form of predictable government regulation – all of which help smooth its path to development.

-However, by 2040, it’s estimated that emerging economies will have an output that is double the developed world.
-In other words, in the space of 45 years emerging markets will have gone from a peripheral position in the world economy to a central one.
+However, by 2025, it’s estimated that emerging economies will have an output that is larger than the developed world (Figure 2).
+In other words, in the space of 45 years, emerging markets will have gone from a peripheral position in the world economy to a central one.
 Despite this, they still account for just a fraction of most Australian investment portfolios.

 A demographic shift

-As more of these productive aged workers find meaningful work, they also tend to have more disposable income which means we’re seeing a new middle class rising out of emerging market economies.
-Between 2009 and 2030, China alone is expected to add 850 million people to its middle class, in the process taking it from 12% of its population to 73% of its population.3 With this increased affluence comes more consumption – not just of consumer goods such as cars, technology and electrical goods, but of more sophisticated products and services.
+As more of these young populations find meaningful work, they also tend to have more disposable income, giving rise to a new middle class in emerging market economies.
+Between 2009 and 2030, China alone is expected to add 1.2 billion people to its middle class, taking it from < 10% to 73% of its population.3 With this increased affluence comes more consumption – not just of consumer goods such as cars, technology and electrical goods, but of more sophisticated products and services.
 China’s healthcare industry, for example, grew four-fold between 2006 and 2016.4

 The importance of active management